Taman Sari (Yogyakarta): Gates

 There are two gates that lead to the bathing complex, the western one called Gedhong Gapura Hageng and the eastern one called Gedhong Gapura Panggung.
 Both gates are decorated with ornaments of stylized birds and flowering foliages.

 The west entrance, the Gedhong Gapura Hageng, was formerly used as the main entrance to the bathing complex.
 The east facade of the gate is still visible today, but the west facade is blocked by settlements.
 The construction of this gate was finished in 1691 Javanese Year (about 1765 AD).
 The east entrance, the Gedhong Gapura Panggung, is still functioning as a gate and is now the main entrance for tourists.
 The east entrance is a building with four staircases, two on the west side and two on the east side.
 Four nagas once decorated this gate, now there are only two nagas left.
 The building was finished in 1684 according to the Javanese calendar (about 1758 AD).

-The octagonal courtyards
+Octagonal courtyards

 Each of the gates leads to an octagonal-shaped courtyard.
 The western gate leads to a western octagonal-shaped enclosed courtyard.
 In the past, a building stood in the center of this courtyard, which was called the Lopak-lopak building (Javanese: Gedhong Lopak-lopak).

 The eastern gate leads to an octagonal-shaped enclosed courtyard as well.
 It has a similar layout to the Gedhong Lopak-lopak courtyard, but within it, there are four pavilions known as Gedhong Sekawan.
 These pavilions were used as the resting place for the royal family.

 The eastern and the western octagonal courtyards lead to the central bathing complex.